Miles makes learning a beautiful thing.

 Teacher to Teacher.

 Along with having heartfelt themes throughout the series, Jamie Ruthenberg constructed the books to be useful teaching tools in the lower elementary classroom.
-As a certified teacher in elementary education, Jamie understands what a teacher is looking for in a children’s book when teaching reading and writing.
+As a past certified teacher in elementary education, Jamie understands what a teacher is looking for in a children’s book when teaching reading and writing.
 Specifically, she designed the books to be used to introduce and practice reading skills, text connections, and several writing genres.